facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

   - override hydra/sweeper: nevergrad
 ```

-The default configuration is [here](https://github.com/facebookresearch/hydra/blob/master/plugins/hydra_nevergrad_sweeper/hydra_plugins/hydra_nevergrad_sweeper/config.py).
+The default configuration is <GithubLink to="plugins/hydra_nevergrad_sweeper/hydra_plugins/hydra_nevergrad_sweeper/config.py">here</GithubLink>.

 ## Example of training using Nevergrad hyperparameter search

 We include an example of how to use this plugin.
-The file [`example/my_app.py`](https://github.com/facebookresearch/hydra/blob/master/plugins/hydra_nevergrad_sweeper/example/my_app.py) implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.
+The file <GithubLink to="plugins/hydra_nevergrad_sweeper/example/my_app.py">example/my_app.py</GithubLink> implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.

 You can discover the Nevergrad sweeper parameters with:
 ```yaml title="$ python your_app hydra/sweeper=nevergrad --cfg hydra -p hydra.sweeper"